bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 We can generate a mnemonic of longer length by passing in a wordCount argument of required length.

-To create a mnemonic with a `WordCount` of 18 words, we can use `(WordCount.Words18)` Refer to the readme file on [GitHub](https://github.com/LtbLightning/bdk-flutter#generateMnemonic) for more details.
+To create a mnemonic with a `WordCount` of 18 words, we can use `(WordCount.Words18)` Refer to the API docs on [pub.dev](https://pub.dev/documentation/bdk_flutter/latest/bdk_flutter/bdk_flutter-library.html) for more details.

 ```dart
   var res = await Mnemonic.create(WordCount.Words18);